OneBusAway/onebusaway-alexa/README.md

 See [OneBusAway Deployments](http://onebusaway.org/onebusaway-deployments/) for more information about available OneBusAway regions.

+### Privacy Policy
+See our [Privacy Policy](http://onebusaway.org/privacy/) to better understand what information the OneBusAway Alexa skill uses when you request transit arrival information.

 ## Contributing
 Want to make OneBusAway Alexa better?
 We welcome collaboration!
 See our [Contributing Guide](.github/CONTRIBUTING.md) for more details.